NifTK/NiftyNet/doc/source/transfer_learning.md

 While `freeze_restored_vars` does not allow you to pick and choose which vars to optimise, it stills offers quite a bit of flexibility.
 For example, when adapting your network to a new task your can first freeze your feature extractors until your top layers are reasonably well trained.
 Then you can stop training, unfreeze all layers and proceed to fine-tune the whole network with a lower learning rate.

 ### *Notes*

-- Transfer learning in NiftyNet only works between networks using the exact same graph.
-Therefore you cannot initialize variables with weights from a random pre-trained VGG net for example, unless they share all of the same variables and they are named the same.
+- Transfer learning in NiftyNet will work between any networks that share the exact same variables as those being restored.
+In other words, you can change network layers that you plan to randomise but if you try to restore variables that aren't the exact shape and name between models, Tensorflow will throw an error.